 - A sanding block.
 I used a medium grit block I already had on hand.

 - Benjamin Moore Advance Waterborne Interior Alkyd Paint.
 You can use any paint you want, but I was super happy with the finish on this one.
-Not only that it has excellent self-leveling, extended open time, and hardens more like an enamel.
+It has excellent self-leveling, extended open time, and hardens more like an enamel.
+The finish is durable and beautiful!

 How to Prep Thermofoil Cabinets for Paint